bnb-chain/bsc-relayer/README.md

 This is an canonical implementation of [bsc-relayer](https://github.com/binance-chain/whitepaper/blob/master/WHITEPAPER.md#bsc-relayers) service to relay cross chain packages from Binance Chain to Binance Smart Chain.
 It can also monitor double sign behavior on BSC and submit evidence to Binance Chain.
 Community members are encouraged to implement more implementations according to their own requirements.

-## Disclaimer

-**The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
-The code and security audit have not been fully completed and not ready for any bug bounty.
-We advise you to be careful and experiment on the network at your own risk.
-Stay safe out there.**

 ## Quick Start

 **Note**: Requires [Go 1.13+](https://golang.org/dl/)